nerraj-droid/bisig-final/docs/AIP-IMPLEMENTATION-PLAN.md

 - Proper project tracking from proposal to completion ✅
 - Accurate financial integration and expense monitoring ✅
 - Improved transparency in barangay investment programs ✅
-- Compliance with DILG reporting requirements
+- Compliance with DILG reporting requirements ✅
+- Advanced data visualization and analytics for better decision-making ✅
+- Comprehensive reporting system with multiple export formats ✅